Seamanship: Navigation

 Navigation is the art and science of safely and efficiently directing the movements of a vessel from one point to another.
 Piloting uses water depth and visible references, while dead reckoning uses courses and distances from the last known position.
-More than just finding a vessel's present location, safe navigation includes predicting future location, route planning and collision avoidance.
-Nautical navigation in western nations, like air navigation, is based on the nautical mile.
+More than just finding a vessel's present location, safe navigation includes predicting future location, route planning, and collision avoidance.
+Nautical navigation in Western nations, like air navigation, is based on the nautical mile.
 Navigation also includes electronics such as GPS and Loran (Long Range Navigation).
-Celestial navigation involves taking sights by sextant on the planets, moon, stars, sun and using the data with a nautical almanac and sight reduction tables to determine positions.
+Celestial navigation involves taking sights with a sextant on the planets, moon, stars, and sun, and using the data, along with a nautical almanac and sight reduction tables, to determine position.
 Accurate time information is also needed.
 After nautical dusk, navigation at sea referencing the horizon is no longer possible, and after nautical dawn such navigation again becomes possible.
 Ice navigation involves navigating and operating a ship within sea ice conditions.

 Along with general navigation, seamanship involves being able to respond to weather at sea.
 For example, the onset of heavy or rough weather may require an alternative passage plan (or weather routeing) for the ship, as well as the use of an alternative heading to keep the vessel from rolling (Heaving to).
-Additionally, heavy weather precautions onboard such as lashing furniture in the accommodation or keeping crew off the deck is considered good seamanship when navigating in heavy weather.
+Additionally, heavy weather precautions onboard, such as lashing furniture in the accommodation or keeping crew off the deck, are considered good seamanship when navigating in heavy weather.

-Navigation and seamanship also involves a working knowledge of correct marine communications and the Global Maritime Distress and Safety System.
+Navigation and seamanship also involve a working knowledge of correct marine communications and the Global Maritime Distress and Safety System.

 Seamanship also involves recognition of and navigation with Buoys including IALA maritime buoyage such as Lateral marks, Cardinal marks, Safe water marks, Special marks and Isolated danger marks.